 ClearCorrect uses state-of-the-art materials and technology to design your aligners.

-To craft their aligners, ClearCorrect uses a premium tri-layer plastic called ClearQuartz, which they say has superior durability, power, and comfort, making it a worthy competitor with Invisalign’s SmartTrack material.
+To craft their aligners, ClearCorrect uses a premium tri-layer plastic called ClearQuartz, which they say has superior durability, power, and comfort.
+While both have their benefits and drawbacks, it’s a worthy competitor for Invisalign’s SmartTrack material.

 ClearCorrect also gives providers access to software called ClearPilot, which was developed based on feedback from real dentists.
 It gives them significant control over your treatment design, customizing it to your unique conditions.